 1. Soak dried fruit in rum and leave overnight.

 2. Cream butter and sugar in the large bowl of a Kitchen Aid or similar mixer.
-Add grated rind of the oranges and lemons.
+Add the grated rind of the oranges and lemons.

 3. Add beaten eggs.

 4. Combine the flour, bicarb and spices and then sift.
 Remove the bowl from the mixer and use a stiff spatula to combine the ingredients.
 Stir in fruit and almonds alternatively with sifted dry ingredients and breadcrumbs.
-Ensure you completely mix the fruit before each addition of flour, so the fruit does not get coated with flour.
+Ensure you completely mix the fruit before each addition of flour so the fruit does not get coated with flour.

-5. Grease two pudding bowls and divide mixture equally between the bowls.
+5. Grease two pudding bowls and divide the mixture equally between the bowls.
 Cover with foil and tie with string under the lip of the bowl.
 Wrap the string around at least twice, then trim away the excess foil.

-6. Put into a slow heat cooker or saucepan with a plate underneath.
+6. Put into a slow-heat cooker or saucepan with a plate underneath.
 Put water in to just below the alfoil.

-7. Cook for six hours topping up the saucepan when needed.
+7. Cook for six hours, topping up the saucepan when needed.
 No topping up if you use a slow cooker.

 Notes